Why is Knowledge Exchange important for principal investigators?

 - you have the opportunity to work with non-academic experts who have different working methods and ways of looking at research problems - this can be a very important learning experience for both sides

-- successful collaborations allow you to significantly increase the impact of your research
+- successful collaborations allow you to increase significantly the impact of your research

-What are the barriers to collaboration with external users?
+Potential barriers to collaboration with external users

 - lack of knowledge of potential partners, collaboration mechanisms and funding opportunities